DOV-Vlaanderen/pydov/docs/output_fields.rst

 ----------------------------------

 To add an extra XML field to an existing main type, you have to create a subclass and extend the base type's fields.

+To extend the field list of the basetype, use its ``extend_fields`` class method, allowing the base object type to be unaffected by your changes.
+It takes a new list as its argument, containing the fields to be added.
+These should all be instances of :class:`pydov.types.fields.XmlField`.
+While it is possible to add instances of :class:`pydov.types.fields.WfsField` as well, this is generally not necessary as those can be used in the return_fields argument without being explicitly defined in the object type.

 For example, to add the field 'methode_xy' to the Boring datatype, you'd write::